I had this excellent question this week from a subscriber:

 I personally call this asking “Intelligent Naive” questions.

-- Do you really understand the core of how the organisation works?
+- Do you really understand how things work?

-- Can you clearly define what success looks like for the organisation?
+- Can you clearly define what success looks like for the driver?

 - Have you any idea what sensitivities go into this?